Puerto Rico struggles to reach areas cut off by Fiona

 Fiona was forecast to pass near Bermuda late Thursday or early Friday, and then hit easternmost Canada early Saturday, the U.S. National Hurricane Center said.

+The Canadian Hurricane Center issued a hurricane watch for Nova Scotia from Hubbards to Brule, Prince Edward Island, Isle-de-la-Madeleine and the coast of Newfoundland from Parson’s Pond to Port-Aux-Basques.

-The center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday morning.
-It was centered about 455 miles (735 kilometers) southwest of Bermuda, heading north-northeast at 13 mph (20 kph).
+The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday morning.
+It was centered about 410 miles (660 kilometers) southwest of Bermuda, heading north-northeast at 15 mph (24 kph).

 A hurricane warning was in effect for Bermuda.